 What is the Hand of God in Football?
 (All you need to know!)

-Last Updated on April 17, 2022 by
+Last Updated on October 4, 2023 by Alex PT

 What is the term hand of God for in football?

-The term originates from an unforgettable occurrence during a FIFA world cup quarterfinal match between Argentina and England in the year 1986, a tournament hosted by Mexico.
+The term originates from an unforgettable occurrence during a FIFA World Cup quarterfinal match between Argentina and England in the year 1986, a tournament hosted by Mexico.
 Parading the late legendary Diego Maradona who was renowned for his ingenuity in their attack among several other football stars, a bizarre goal was allowed to stand, much to the amazement of players and fans across the world of sports.
 The goal was punched into the net by Maradona to give the Argentines an undeserved lead which was counted and proved to be a decisive one.
 Argentina progressed to the semifinals at the expense of England and Maradona was unapologetic during the post-match, stating that the goal was scored “a little with his head and a little with the hand of God”.

 Which game exactly was the famous hand of God goal scored?